Phylogenetic Systematics Seminar (BOT6935/0332)

 Invertebrate Field Biology (ENY3163/5164)

-This 3-credit course is offered during Summer Session B, through the Dept. of Entomology and Nematology.
-The course is for both undergrads and grad students, and focused on learning the invertebrate diversity of Florida.
-We will have many fun field trips to different collecting localities during the course.
-We will end the course by learning the marine inverts on a boat at Cedar Key.
-Click here for the 2012 course flier.
+This 3-credit course was offered during Summer Session B, through the Dept. of Entomology and Nematology.
+The course was for both undergrads and grad students, and focused on learning the invertebrate diversity of Florida. the course included many fun field trips to different collecting localities, including an end-of-semester trip to study the marine inverts on a boat at Cedar Key.
+Click here for the original 2012 course flier.